The Last Vampire: Books

-Yet, strangely, a handful of memories has been lost to Alisa.
-As she and her friends embark on a search for the location of a sacred artifact-an ancient veil that may hold the key to mankind's salvation-Alisa soon realizes that her own mind may be her greatest enemy.

-The memories she is blocking deal with the most horrifying period in mankind's history, a time when she was tortured by a madman responsible for the deaths of millions.
-But what information did her torture yield?

 Film adaptation

 According to the Simon & Schuster author page, the Thirst (The Last Vampire) series is slated to be released as a feature film.
 As of September 2010, FilmNation has acquired the screen rights to The Last Vampire series.

 As of April 2013, according to Pike's official Facebook page, the author has retrieved the movie rights from FilmNation and hopes to find a production company that will remain closer to his original vision of his main characters.
 On September 20, 2013, Christopher Pike released a statement via his fan page on Facebook.
 He says, Michael Preger (Preger Entertainment LLC) is very interested in "The Last Vampire" and is keen to "keep the story and the character of Sita intact."
 Pike says "Since completing the deal with Michael, we’ve talked at length about the film and I’m even more confident than ever that he’ll do the books justice."
-The deal was negotiated by Wayne Alexander of Alexander, Lawrence, Frumes, & Labowitz and Laurence Becsey from the Intellectual Property Group, representing Preger, and Ryan Nord of Hirsch, Wallerstein, Hayum, Matlof & Fishman representing the author, Christopher Pike.
 The deal is reported to be valued in the mid to high six figures.